 A student card can be a good place to start if you lack credit history and are planning on opening your first credit card as an undergrad.
 Most cards require you to apply using an .edu email to verify your status as a student.
 The cards mentioned in this section all have no annual fees and offer rewards programs, among other perks.
 Note: If you already have a student card or other credit card, you can check out the following sections that list non-student cards.

 The Discover it® Student Cash Back is our top pick for a student card because of the high value it provides students.
 The cashback program allows you to 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, gas stations and when you pay using PayPal, up to the quarterly maximum when you activate, 1% unlimited cash back on all other purchases - automatically Just remember to activate the bonus categories.
 In addition, Unlimited Cashback Match – only from Discover.
 Discover will automatically match all the cash back you’ve earned at the end of your first year!
 So you could turn $50 cash back into $100.
 Or turn $100 into $200.
 There’s no minimum spending or maximum rewards.
 Just a dollar-for-dollar match.
-A helpful perk is the intro 0% for 6 months on purchases (after, 12.99% - 21.99% Variable APR APR), which can be helpful if you need to make purchases for textbooks or furniture that you can’t pay for right away.
+A helpful perk is the intro 0% for 6 months on purchases on purchases (after, 12.99% - 21.99% Variable APR APR), which can be helpful if you need to make purchases for textbooks or furniture that you can’t pay for right away.

 Check out our guide on the best student credit cards.